Where Can a Phlebotomist Work?

 If you accidentally stick a patient with a needle, you could cause injury or illness.
 Unfortunately, the patient may have the right to sue you, or the facility you work for.
 That why you need professional indemnity insurance.

 Hazardous materials can be found all over hospitals and clinics, too.
-They are always to be properly labeled and disposed of.
+They are always to be labeled appropriately and disposed of.
 But, again, accidents can sometimes happen.
 If you find yourself exposed to these materials, it could cause health problems.

 Always take extra steps to dispose of hazardous materials the right way.
 If you see something that hasn’t been disposed of correctly, make sure someone is notified who is qualified to do just that.